Getting Started

 Bootstrapping

 Once installed & setup, Melos needs to be bootstrapped.
-Bootstrapping has 2 primary roles:
+Bootstrapping has three primary functions:

 1. Installing all package dependencies (internally using pub get).